Creative Cigar Box Guitar: Cheap 11-Step Instrument

 Tailpiece

-Before you attach the hinge to your neck you need to drill holes for the strings to pass through.
+Before you attach the hinge to your cigar box guitar neck you need to drill holes for the strings to pass through.
 These holes have to be large enough to pass strings through but small enough so that the brass nuts on the end of the strings will catch.
 A 1/16” or 3/32” drill bit will do the job.
 It goes without saying that you will have an easier time using an electric drill than a hand drill to make the holes, but a decent metal bit will chew through the brass without too much effort.
 If you can’t get your hands on a small enough drill bit you can always try using a fine nail to make the holes.

 Hinge with Holes

-Once your string holes are made the hinge needs to be screwed to the rear side (the side opposite to the head stock and body cutouts) of the neck so that the hinge folds around the end of the wood.
+Once your string holes are made the hinge needs to be screwed to the cigar box guitar rear side (the side opposite to the head stock and body cutouts) of the neck so that the hinge folds around the end of the wood.
 Be sure to pre drill screw holes to avoid splitting the wood.

 Hinge Tail Piece